• Skip to primary navigation

 No matter what time you roll into town, you are probably going to be pretty hungry, and you can always count on Eddie & Sam's NY Pizza to have some pies ready for you.
 Since Tampa is the spring training home of the New York Yankees, the area has a deep connection to New York City, and Eddie & Sam's pizza is the best in town.

 After filling up on pizza, the best way to introduce yourself to Tampa is to take one of the many tour options you can find throughout the city.
 The best way to get an overview of the city is in a helicopter.
-Old City Helicopters offers tours of Tampa Bay and Davis Island that will blow your mind.
+A number of companies offer tours of Tampa and the surrounding area that will blow your mind.

 For dinner on your first night in town, we are going to sample some of the best local seafood in a classy environment at Oystercatchers.
 This restaurant is located in the Grand Hyatt Tampa Bay and offers up one of the most unique seafood menus in the city.